blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

   FileSystem dock.
 - The **Advanced Import Settings** dialog, which can be accessed by double-clicking the 3D scene in the FileSystem dock or by clicking the **Advanced…** button in the Import dock.
-This allows you to customize per-object options in Godot.
+This allows you to customize per-object options in Blazium.
 - :ref:`Import hints <doc_importing_3d_scenes_node_type_customization>`, which are special
   suffixes added to object names in the 3D modeling software.
 This allows you to customize per-object options in the 3D modeling software.